Difference Between SSH and SSL

-Head to Head Comparison Between SSH vs SSL (Infographics)
+Head to Head Comparison Between SSH and SSL (Infographics)

 Below are the top 8 differences between SSH vs SSL

 Both SSH and SSL are public-key cryptography protocols that create a secure, confidential exchange of data and connection across the Internet.
-Let’s discuss some of the major key differences between SSH and SSL:
+Let’s discuss some of the major key differences:

-- SSH is based on network tunneling whereas SSL is based on certificates.
+- SSH is based on network tunnelling, whereas SSL is based on certificates.